CederGroupHub/smol/docs/src/index.rst

   properties for specified supercells.
-- Flexible toolset to sample cluster expansions using Monte Carlo with canonical, semigrand canonical, and charge neutral semigrand canonical ensembles using a Metropolis or a WangLandau sampler.
+- Flexible toolset to sample cluster expansions using Monte Carlo with canonical, semigrand canonical, and charge neutral semigrand canonical ensembles using a Metropolis or a Wang-Landau sampler.

 **smol** is built on top of `pymatgen <https://pymatgen.org/>`_ so any pre/post structure analysis can be done seamlessly using the various functionality